Today’s stop on the Haunted Halloween Home Tour is the kitchen!

 While the den and living room decor is pretty spooky with the hologram pictures, bleeding silhouettes and haunted accessories, the kitchen is a cute and friendly take on Halloween.
 I like to use a lot of my Mickey things in here.

 I got the Happy Everything frame a few years ago and have enjoyed swapping out the attachments and pictures pretty much every month.
 The chalkboard was from Michael’s a few years ago.
-I made the crow at a craft party hosted by Sister a while back.
 And, of course, seasonal candy is always a favorite way to decorate for any holiday.
 The jar of Oreo’s didn’t last long!

 At the sink I go with two holiday decor stand-bys – seasonal soaps and dishtowels!
 This year I picked up the Pumpkin Spice scent from Williams Sonoma again.
 It is heavenly.